mengqili653/STAT628-Yelp/README.md

 * a `code` folder contains the code for analysis.

-* a `shiny' folder contains the code for building the shiny app.
+* a `shiny` folder contains the code for building the shiny app.

 * a `plot` folder contains plots in our project

 * a `slides` folder contains slides and google slides link in our project

-* a 'report' folder contains the pdf report.
+* a `report` folder contains the pdf report.

 ## How to run the code